Does Coolant Evaporate? (Coolant Loss)

 Usually, the problem rests with a blown head gasket.
 If this is the case, you might notice oil in the coolant (or vice versa).

-These jobs are in-depth and nigh-on impossible to do at home.
+These jobs are in-depth and nearly impossible to do at home.
 Save yourself a whole lot of hassle and go to a mechanic for a proper diagnosis.

 So, Does Coolant Evaporate?